S-Lehmann/uppyyl-observation-matcher-experiments/README.md

 #### Dependencies

-Note that the experiments use the [Uppyyl Observation Matcher](https://github.com/S-Lehmann/uppyyl-observation-matcher) package, which needs to be installed beforehand.
+The experiments use the [Uppyyl Observation Matcher](https://github.com/S-Lehmann/uppyyl-observation-matcher) packages.

 ### Installing

+**NOTE:**
+Before installing the Uppyyl Observation Matcher Experiments, make sure that you successfully installed the [Uppyyl Observation Matcher](https://github.com/S-Lehmann/uppyyl-observation-matcher) packages (i.e., `uppaal_c_language`, `uppaal_model`, and `uppyyl_observation_matcher`) first, which provide the functionalities used in the experiments.

 To install the Uppyyl Observation Matcher Experiments, first clone the repository:
 ```